tbernacchi/mongodump-python/README.md

 # mongodump-python

 ## Description
-Mongodump-python is a Python tool for performing MongoDB backups using the `mongodump` utility.
+Mongodump-python is a Python script for performing MongoDB backups.
 This tool allows you to dump specific collections from your MongoDB database according to a specified number of days.

 ## Features
 - Perform MongoDB backups using Python;